Submissions closed on 14 July 2024.

-We are asking Bangalow residents and businesses for your feedback on a plan to replace nine trees, over approximately five years, in Byron Street and Station Street, Bangalow.
+In July 2024 we asked Bangalow residents and businesses for their feedback on a plan to replace nine trees, over approximately five years, in Byron Street and Station Street, Bangalow.

 What trees are being replaced?

-The Plan identifies the following tree to be replaced:
+The Plan identifiee the following tree to be replaced:

 These trees were planted in the mid-1990s after the Bangalow bypass opened.